Variational Inequalities Governed By Strongly Pseudomonotone Operators: Error bound for strongly pseudomonotone VIs

 \begin{Remark} If $x\in K$, $\pr_K(x) = x$.
 Thus $F_K^\text{nor}(x) = F(\pr_K(x))+x-\pr_K(x)=F(x)$.
 It follows from \eqref{new_errorbound_ineq} that

 It deduces from \eqref{new_errorbound_xinK} that for an arbitrary $x\in K$, $x^\ast$ is always in the closed ball with center $x$ and radius $\frac{1}{\gamma}\|F(x)\|$.
-In case $K = \R^n$, $F(x^\ast) = 0$ since $x^\ast$ lies in the interior of $K$.
-Therefore \eqref{new_errorbound_xinK} can be used as a stopping criterion for methods solving strongly pseudomonotone VIs.
+In case $x^\ast$ lies in the interior of $K$, $F(x^\ast) = 0$.
+With an additional assumption that $F$ is continuous on $K$, \eqref{new_errorbound_xinK} can be used as a stopping criterion for methods solving strongly pseudomonotone VIs.

 \end{Remark}